-g undirected graph specified either as a graphNEL object or as an adjacency matrix. rho real number between -1/(n.var-1) and 1 corresponding to the mean marginal correlation matrix.completion algorithm to employ in the matrix completion operations employed to construct a positive definite matrix with the zero pattern specified in g verbose show progress on the calculations.
-R.code.only logical; if FALSE then the faster C implementation is used in the internal call to the IPF algorithm (default); if TRUE then only R code is executed.
+g undirected graph specified either as a graphNEL object or as an adjacency matrix.

+rho real number between -1/(n.var-1) and 1 corresponding to the mean marginal correlation matrix.completion algorithm to employ in the matrix completion operations employed to construct a positive definite matrix with the zero pattern specified in g tol tolerance under which the matrix completion algorithm stops.

+R. code. only logical; if FALSE then the faster C implementation is used in the internal call to the HTF, or IPF, algorithm (default); if TRUE then only R code is executed.